luzmlx/P4/README.md

 ## Overview

 **Sweet Treats** is a bakery application where you can add a cake item and update it.
+You do have to be registered in order to make edits and view the cakes

 <br>